tendai22/dpans94_ja/appnew_cde.md

 When : is executed, it constructs a definition for the word that follows it.
 In classical implementations,2 the content of this definition is a string of addresses of previously defined words which will be executed in turn whenever the word being defined is invoked.
 The definition is terminated by ; (semicolon).
 For example, here is a definition:

+^^X{Other common implementation techniques include direct translation to code and other types of tokens.
+^^}

     : RECEIVE ( -- addr n ) PAD DUP 32 ACCEPT ;

 The name of the new word is RECEIVE.
 The comment (in parentheses) indicates that it requires no parameters and will return an address and count on the data stack.
 When RECEIVE is executed, it will perform the words in the remainder of the definition in sequence.
 The word PAD places on the stack the address of a scratch pad used to handle strings.
 DUP duplicates the top stack item, so we now have two copies of the address.
 The number 32 is also placed on the stack.
-The word ACCEPT takes an address 2 Other common implementation techniques include direct translation to code and other types of tokens.

- (provided by PAD) and length (32) on the stack, accepts from the keyboard a string of up to 32 characters which will be placed at the specified address, and returns the number of characters received.
+The word ACCEPT takes an address  (provided by PAD) and length (32) on the stack, accepts from the keyboard a string of up to 32 characters which will be placed at the specified address, and returns the number of characters received.
 The copy of the scratch-pad address remains on the stack below the count so that the routine that called RECEIVE can use it to pick up the received string.

 ### C.5.2 Push-down stacks